dawichi/hexastats/README.md

 <!-- BUILT WITH -->
+## Technical approach
+When a backend endpoint is called with a username, it loads, packages and serves the information in JSON to the frontend.
+The data is loaded into React Context and managed to visualize the stats through multiple different ways with graphs from [D3.js](https://d3js.org/)

+For more specific info, browse both [`/frontend`](https://github.com/dawichi/hexastats/tree/main/frontend) and [`/backend`](https://github.com/dawichi/hexastats/tree/main/backend).

 ### Built With

 It has been written entirely in TypeScript, using the latest solid frameworks such as Nestjs for frontend and Nest for backend.